partiql/partiql-ir-generator/README.md

 - An [Ion s-expression](https://amzn.github.io/ion-docs/docs/spec.html#sexp) representation, allowing (among other things) a type domain to serve as a language and platform neutral wire protocol.
 - A strongly typed set of data types specific to a target language such as Kotlin.

-PIG also provides facitiles that allow for manipulation and restructuring for the purposes of program optimizaiton and query planning.
+PIG also provides facitiles that allow for manipulation and restructuring of trees for the purposes of program optimizaiton and query planning.

 ## Code Generation